ylove/ppoint-test/README.md

 ## Data Governance

 This application's data is hosted on European servers, in Switzerland.
 This may not be suitable for all US applications.
 This is meant as a demonstration.

+## API Documentation

+API documentation is available from the backend server at http://localhost:3001/api/docs .

+## MCP Server

+The MCP server is available on the backend server at http://localhost:3001/mcp .
+Information on functions and parameters are available at the backend README.